CEmM2/WHA_Clustering_Classification_Visualization/Reviews.md

 <span style="color:blue"> The scale bars have been accidentally omitted.
 The figures in the revised version have been mended and include the scale bars. </span>

-<span style="color:blue">We also wish to note that all of the images used for this study were taken at the same resolution of 4096x4096 pixels spanned overa  $600\mu m$ viewfield.  </span>
+<span style="color:blue">We also wish to note that all of the images used for this study were taken at the same resolution of 4096x4096 pixels spanned over a  $600\mu m$ viewfield.  </span>

 **In the manuscript, the benchmark, especially the data recognition, for evaluating and classifying the images for fracture need better interpretation.**